byronpendason/byronpendason.github.io/ascal2.md

 ### Seasons

-Bede tells us that the Anglo-Saxons originally had two months in there calendar, summer and winter.
+Bede tells us that the Anglo-Saxons originally had two seasons in there calendar, summer and winter.
 He tells us winter began on the full moon of Wintermōnaþ (October) and lasted six months.
 This places the beginning of summer at the full moon of Ēosturmonaþ (April).
 He tells us that summer has six months in regular years and seven months in leap years.

 ### Years